IDEXX Laboratories (NASDAQ:IDXX) Updates FY 2022 Earnings Guidance

-IDEXX Laboratories (NASDAQ:IDXX – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+IDEXX Laboratories (NASDAQ:IDXX – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $7.77-$8.05 for the period, compared to the consensus earnings per share estimate of $8.27.
 The company issued revenue guidance of $3.31 billion-$3.38 billion, compared to the consensus revenue estimate of $3.42 billion.

 Hedge Funds Weigh In On IDEXX Laboratories